microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

 - Creating a playground link for the code
 - Support creating multiple files to correctly show import samples

-\

 Note: This is not shipped to npm yet.

 <!-- AUTO-GENERATED-CONTENT:START (FIXTURES) -->
-The markup API lives inline inside the code, where you can do special commands.
-These are the config variables available
+The twoslash markup API lives inside your code samples code as comments, which can do special commands.
+There are the following commands:

 ```ts
 /** Available inline flags which are not compiler flags */